-have a thing about somebody/something - informal to like someone or something, especially something surprising or unusual love/adore someone/something to like someone or something very much.
+have a thing about somebody/something informal to like someone or something, especially something surprising or unusual love/adore to like something very much.

 - I've always had a thing about wolves. - He has this thing about tall women.

 Adore is stronger than love but is less common